 What Are Google Shopping Ads?
-Best Practices Guide (2023)
+Best Practices Guide (2024)

 If you’re looking for a way to increase your online sales, Google Shopping ads could be the answer.
-But running successful shopping ad campaigns requires more than just setting up Google accounts and launching ads.
+However, running successful shopping ad campaigns requires more than just setting up Google accounts and launching ads.
 To ensure your shopping ad campaigns are successful, you need to be aware of the best practices for running Google Shopping ads.

 Understanding the Basics of Google Shopping Ads